-We have audited the accompanying consolidated balance sheets of Augusta Gold Corp. (the "Company") as of December 31, 2020 and 2019, and the related consolidated statements of operations, changes in stockholders' equity (deficit), and cash flows for years ended December 31, 2020 and 2019, and the related notes and schedules (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for the years ended December 31, 2020 and 2019, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Augusta Gold Corp. (formerly known as Bullfrog Gold Corp.) (the "Company"), as of December 31, 2021 and 2020, and the related consolidated statements of operations, changes in stockholders' equity (deficiency), and cash flows for the years ended December 31, 2021 and 2020, and the related notes and schedules (collectively referred to as the "financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Augusta Gold Corp. as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the years ended December 31, 2021 and 2020 in conformity with accounting principles generally accepted in the United States of America.